indirectDirectEnumeration69/Crisper/README.md

 -  Status: Compiles and works correctly.

-- Organising into payloads for specific use cases operating systems , web browsers , specific enviroments.
+- Organising into payloads for specific use cases operating systems , web browsers , specific environments.

 - end date is unknown however during my free time this project will constantly be expanded upon till its good enough for others to contribute upon my inital ideas and implementation.